glanzkaiser/ArduinoMemo/README.md

 # Last Arduino Project
-Arduino Uno Wifi R3 ATMega328P and ESP8266 BMP280 to Localhost April 28th, 2024.
+Arduino Uno Wifi R3 ATMega328P and ESP8266 BMP280 Control 4WD F18G Remote Car from Localhost May 22nd, 2024.

-4WD F18G (Bluetooth or WiFi control needs to be finished)

 # To-Do Lists
 1. Focus finish MAX4466 with FFT example and Notes and Chord detector for violin or human voice